mickem/nscp-docs/reference/windows/CheckSystem.rst

     :synopsis: If unreadable processes should be included (will not have information)

     | If unreadable processes should be included (will not have information)

+.. option:: total
+    :synopsis: Include the total of all matching files

+    | Include the total of all matching files

 :query:`check_service`
 ----------------------